ECNTechnology/ignition-kb/guides/ignition/Dashboard.md

 Here you can see the following information:

 * **Total Calls:** Total number of calls entering this queue today.
-* **Lost Calls:** Number of calls that entered the queue today that hung up and were not answered.
-All  Lost calls shown here will also be visible on the Lost call report.
+* **Lost Calls:** The number of calls that entered this call queue today that were not answered.
+The caller hung up before the call could either be answered, or the call could timeout to the Next Activity.
+All Lost calls counted here will also be visible on the Lost call report.

 ::: tip